TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/Typo3FilesAndUserFiles/Index.rst

 TYPO3 files and user files.

-TYPO3 files are files that come with the TYPO3 source package released by the TYPO3 core team.
+TYPO3 files are files that come with the TYPO3 source package released by the TYPO3 association.
 This includes files inside the :code:`typo3/` directory and the file named :code:`index.php` in the root of the TYPO3 installation.